telekom-security/tpotce/README.md

 <a name="postinstallauto"></a>
 ## Post-Install Auto
 You can also let the installer run automatically if you provide your own `tpot.conf`.
-A example is available in `tpotce/iso/installer/tpot.conf.dist`.
+An example is available in `tpotce/iso/installer/tpot.conf.dist`.
 This should make things easier in case you want to automate the installation i.e. with **Ansible**.

 Just follow these steps while adjusting `tpot.conf` to your needs: